lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices/deferred_revenues.md

 the form.
 Clicking on a model button fills out the form according to that model.

-![Deferred Revenue model button in Odoo Accounting](../../../../_images/deferred_revenues08.png)
+![Deferred Revenue model button in Konvergo ERP Accounting](../../../../_images/deferred_revenues08.png)

 ## Automate the Deferred Revenues